 Five politicians are on my list, but I would like to know more anecdotes about these individuals.
 My criteria is that I’m looking for longevity and also to find out what these people contributed to help pass certain laws or create policies for the improvement or betterment of Crookston: R.T.
 Buckler, Mayor Kirkwood (municipal airport), Harold Hagen.
 Who else?

-Page 2 of 4 - So far I have 12 people who are on my list of business leaders and entrepreneurs.
+So far I have 12 people who are on my list of business leaders and entrepreneurs.
 Rest assured the legendary Widman family will definitely be in this book.
 However, I need photos and anecdotes about Clark Dahlgren and Lyle Kiel (sunflowers), Bill Kiewel KROX radio, Hiller (Grand Theater), Russ Sundet (Hobby Shop), Peter Heydt (bowling alley), N.P.
 Stone (implement dealership), Strander (abstract company).
 If other candidates are proposed, it may mean I will change my existing list but it especially helps if I get good black and white studio photos done by professionals.

 I can think of five legendary musicians and artists.
 Yes, T.W.
 Thorson is at the top of my list.
 What a legend Thorson was in the Crookston community with the Northwest Singers and everything else he was involved in.
 Of course more recently, the legendary Marcoux Corner quartet will be included.
 What about piano teacher Sister Carmella, who took lessons from her?
 There should be really good photos of Cindee and Dean Brown in community theater, who is willing to lend them to me to scan?